 The Death and Dying Ghost Tour is one of the most well-known ghost tours in Boston.
 It’s a tour that many people travel to Boston to partake in!
-Tickets are $30 per person, and the tour lasts approximately an hour and a half, give or take.
+Tickets are reasonably priced, and the tour lasts approximately an hour and a half, give or take.

 This tour is for adults only and specializes in being super unique compared to other tours in the city.
 It’s one of those tours that will leave your head spinning when you leave, which is why you really won’t want to miss out on it.

 Similar to other tours, there are many stops along the way, like the Granary Burying Ground and the Old South Meeting House, but you’ll stay at each one for about fifteen to twenty minutes.

 Are tour guides not your thing?
 Be your own!
 This option is perfect for those who would rather take their time along the tour and be their own guide.
 Plus, it’s a lot more budget-friendly for the tour total.

 The tour takes place via an app that you download.
 Then, you add in your unique password to access the live GPS map, which also comes with audio narration as you visit the spots.
 The entire route is mapped out for you, so you won’t feel rushed along the way.
 Plus, you can do the tour any time of day!